smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 ## Submitting the form

 Next step will be to submit the form in order to get the chocolate based recipes back.
-To do that we can add the following line to our code
+To do that, we can add the following line to our code:

 ```python
 search_input.submit()